kubeflow/website/content/docs/other-guides/troubleshooting.md

 ## Pods stuck in Pending state

 There are three pods that have Persistent Volume Claims (PVCs) that will get stuck in pending state if they are unable to bind their PVC.
-The three pods are minio, mysql, and katib-db.
+The three pods are minio, mysql, and katib-mysql.
 Check the status of the PVC requests:

 ```